goby-garden/goby-database/notes.md

     * Moreover, I’m expecting that simple changes like adding an object to a class or changing item styling will be the typical use cases for Command-Z functionality.
     * For class design, I can take advantage of SQLite transactions to provide a brute force way of letting you discard all changes and roll back to a saved state.
 Maybe the interface can give you some way of “committing” changes, or a way of entering “transaction mode”

+- Another thing to consider/look into: is there a way I could integrate this with git somehow, and have a sort of brute-force undo-redo powered by rolling back changes at the raw data level?
+Reminds me of that thing that happens when you open an indesign file and get a second, temporary file.
+Could I somehow track changes while you work and live commit them?

 ---

 ### Test suite checklist